srujanielango/Self-Driving-Cars-Behavioral-Cloning/README.md

 The trained model .h5 file is fed back to the simulator and is used to drive the car autonomously aorund the track.

-Utils.py contains loading image, resizing it, flipping and adjusting brightness, generating batches to feed into the model
+Utils.py contains functions for loading image, resizing it, flipping and adjusting brightness, generating batches to feed into the model